An Introduction to Cambridge Windsurfing

 It sounds expensive.
 How much is it?

 You also get us organising and driving you to great windsurfing locations.
-You will not get your windsurfing cheaper anywhere else!
 As already mentioned, we run Taster Sessions for £15 on the first Saturday and Sunday of the Michaelmas Term and £10 is knocked off your membership fee if you join the Club before the end of October.
-If you want to join or book a Taster Session, just sign up on the Club’s membership management website.
+If you want to join the Club or book a Taster Session, just sign up on our Join The Club or Book A Trip pages.